 August 7 (Saturday) 11 am to 7 pm

-The African American Visual Artists Guild (AAVAG) will once again participate in Art in the City.
+The African American Visual Artists Guild (AAVAG)once again participated in Art in the City.
 Funds provided by the Downtown Dayton Partnership were awarded for AAVAG to conduct a workshop allowing visitors to select materials to create notecards for their entertainment and use.
-The workshop will be similar to one conducted in March of this year by AAVAG on zoom during National Woman's Month.
-AAVAG's tent and tables will be located on Courthouse Square and be available from 11AM to 7PM.
-AAVAG artists Debra Richardson-Wood, Craig Screven, and Andrea Walker Cummings will facilitate the workshop, providing hands-on guidance where needed.
-Cards will be created from pre-selected plain and printed papers, colorful metallic/foil papers, and a variety of embellishments for all occasions.
+The workshop was similar to one conducted in March of this year by AAVAG on zoom during National Woman's Month.
+AAVAG's tent and tables were located on Courthouse Square.
+AAVAG artists Debra Richardson-Wood, Craig Screven, and Andrea Walker Cummings facilitated the workshop, providing hands-on guidance where needed.
+Cards were created from pre-selected plain and printed papers, colorful metallic/foil papers, and a variety of embellishments for all occasions.

 St. Margaret's Summer Camp Art Winners

 Art awards were presented to 6 children from St. Margaret's Art summer Camp.
 The six were given $50 gift cards to be used at United Arts Educators store in Centerville.
 The awards were presented by AAVAG's Program Development Committee, to fullfil it's obligation to help emerging artists from it's Expo exhibits each year.
 The awards were not given last year because of the coronovirus.